 Super Bowl LI: The best photos

-Alford recovers a second-quarter fumble by New England running back LeGarrette Blount.
+Alford recovers a second-quarter fumble by Blount.
 The turnover led to Freeman's touchdown.

 Super Bowl LI: The best photos